Avaiga/taipy-getting-started/step_02/ReadMe.md

 These functions predict values based on the `cleaned dataset`.
 It takes the cleaned DataFrame, the number of predictions to make (`n_predictions`), a specific date (`day`), and a maximum capacity value (`max_capacity`).

 They first select the training dataset up to the specified date.
-Then, it performs some computation or manipulatio to give predictions.
+Then, it performs some computation or manipulation to give predictions.
 Predictions cannot exceed the maximum capacity.

 ```python
 def predict_baseline(cleaned_dataset: pd.DataFrame, n_predictions: int, day: dt.datetime, max_capacity: int):